forestryio/forestry.io/hugo/content/blog/content-blocks-give-your-editors-the-power-to-built-pages.md

 draft: true

 ---
-Today we introduce _Blocks_ - a powerful Field Type that enables your editors to build entire landing pages from scratch and create rich blog post layouts with a pre-defined code template or _Block Template_.
+Today we introduce _Blocks_ - a powerful Field Type that enables your editors to build entire landing pages from scratch and create rich blog post layouts with a pre-defined code template, we call it a _Block Template_.

 This feature was inspired by CraftCMS' [Matrix fields](https://craftcms.com/features/matrix) and the Wordpress Plugin [Advanced Custom Fields](https://www.advancedcustomfields.com/).

 ## What is Blocks?

 Blocks is a Field Type that is made up of multiple templates, so-called _Block Templates_.
-These templates are repeatable layouts that can be composed in a variety of combinations.
+These templates are repeatable layouts that can be used without having to touch any code.

 ![](/uploads/2018/04/block-compose.gif)

 Using Blocks, Editors can compose and reorganize entire pages without the support of a developer.

-Blocks makes it possible to create pages like our homepage within minutes.
+Blocks makes it possible for Editors to create pages like our homepage within minutes.

 ![](/uploads/2018/04/ui-scroll-blocks.gif)